Romidepsin (By injection)

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

-- This medicine is usually given on day 1, day 8, and day 15 of a 28-day cycle of treatment.
+- This medicine is usually given on days 1, 8, and 15 of a 28-day cycle of treatment.
 Each treatment takes about 4 hours.
-The treatment cycle repeats every 28 days, as long as you benefit from treatment and tolerate the drug.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.